ClaireCJS/clairecjs_bat/README.md

 ---------------------------------

+### ‼ Installation is NOT easy.
+This is a full stack of stuff built around a command line.
+To use everything I've put here, you have to install everything I've instructed here.
+This is what I go through every new computer.

-### ‼ To install and use this, make sure to use the paths specified, because there is some ugly hard-coding at points.
+### ‼ Make sure to use the paths specified, because there is some ugly hard-coding at points.
 Do not deviate from these steps or things will eventually fail:

 1. A lot of my stuff uses unix commands, so you should <em>probably</em> install [cygwin](https://www.cygwin.com/install.html), or learn to recognize which things are breaking because of a lack of cygwin.